kaio6fellipe/kubestronaut/CKA/README.md

 ## Day 15 (08 Jan 2025)

 - Mock Exam 6: 88% (2h)
   - [x] Nothing to review, just need to pay attention to task description and make sure it is being followed correctly.

+## Day 16 (16 Jan 2025)

+- Mock Exam 7: 84% (2h)
+  - [x] Nothing to review, just need to pay attention to task description again 😅